Military history of South Africa during World War I: Maritz Rebellion

 As the South African War had ended just twelve years previously in 1902, and with the memories of the suffering experienced by some Afrikaners in British concentration camps still fresh, there was a significant level of opposition against the declaration of war in support of Britain.
 Known as the Martiz Rebellion, or the Boer Revolt, around 12,000 Afrikaners undertook an armed insurrection against the South African Government in October 1914 after refusing to invade German South-West Africa.

 Nationalist republicans such as C.F.
-Beyers, Christiaan de Wet, Jan Kemp, and Manie Maritz, including many other senior military officers had resigned their commissions and gathered around the ‘Boer prophet’ Nicolaas van Rensburg.
+Beyers, Christiaan de Wet, Jan Kemp, and Manie Maritz, including many other senior military officers had resigned their commissions and gathered around the 'Boer prophet' Nicolaas van Rensburg.
 During an attempted military coup on 15 September 1914, Koos de la Rey, a famous Boer military commander, was shot and killed after his car failed to stop at a police checkpoint.
 A further military coup took place a month later after a military force, led by Manie Maritz, refused to advance his column into German South-West Africa, leaving the second column dangerously exposed.
 After disarming loyalist soldiers, Maritz declared South Africa to be independent and opened communications the Germans.

 By late October, over 12,000 armed Boer rebels had been recruited and had gone on to occupy local towns, launching uncoordinated attacks on trains.
 Rejecting outside British or Imperial assistance, Botha decided to confront the rebellion with his own force of 32,000 loyalists, who were mostly Afrikaners themselves.
 In the Orange Free State at Winburg, 5,000 rebels under de Wet were encircled and later surrendered on 12 November.
 Shortly after, loyalist forces routed Beyers at Bultfontein where he himself drowned after trying to escape over the Vaal River.
 By December 1914, the rebellion had been effectively crushed within South Africa.
 Kemp and several hundred rebels had fled across the Kalahari Desert, riding over 800 miles, into German territory where they were warmly welcomed and joined with Maritz.

-Over 1,000 people were killed or wounded during the rebellion, however Prime Minister Botha encouraged national reconciliation and often showed mercy.
+Over 1,000 people were killed or wounded during the rebellion, however, Prime Minister Botha encouraged national reconciliation and often showed mercy.
 Of the 239 rebels that faced trial, only around 50 remained in prison by the end of 1915.
 Van Rensburg received an 18-month sentence, Kemp served a year and nine months out of seven years, and de Wet served six months of his six-year sentence.
 Maritz had initially fled to Angola before returning to South Africa to serve three years.
-Only Jopie Fourie, a rebel who had forgotten to resign his military commission, was executed for treason.
+Only Jopie Fourie, a rebel who had not resigned his military commission, was executed for treason.
 English-speaking whites considered the sentences scandalous and far too lenient.
 Black leaders of emerging political organisations noticed the double standard in comparison to the harsh justice handed to the rebels of the Zulu Rebellion in 1906.
-Afrikaner nationalists continued to celebrate the rebels well into the 20th Century, and in August 1915 7,000 Afrikaner women marched in Pretoria to demand total amnesty.
+Afrikaner nationalists continued to celebrate the rebels well into the 20th Century, and in August 1915, 7,000 Afrikaner women marched in Pretoria to demand total amnesty.